-As to add another notion to the conceptual crowd, I assume that all phenomenal states are conscious states.
+To add another notion to the conceptual crowd, I assume that all phenomenal states are conscious states.
 This position is not uncontroversial.
-Particularly Clark strongly disagrees and claims that "these [phenomenal, H.T.] properties have been and must be firmly dissociated from any ties to consciousness."
-Also Rosenthal and Lycan view sensory states and conscious states as independent of one another.
-Nevertheless, since this is a debate that exceeds the limits if this thesis, I assume that mental states that instantiate phenomenal properties are identical to conscious states.
+Clark, in particular, strongly disagrees and claims that "these [phenomenal, H.T.] properties have been and must be firmly dissociated from any ties to consciousness."Rosenthal and Lycan also view sensory states and conscious states as independent of one another.
+Nevertheless, since this is a debate that exceeds the limits of this thesis, I assume that mental states that instantiate phenomenal properties are identical to conscious states.

 Hence, a phenomenal property is a property of an experience, of a mental or internal state of which a phenomenal state is a subclass.
 These mental properties are to be distinguished from those of the external objects that we undergo sensory experiences of.
 One reason for the difference is that the subjective experience of an external object intersubjectively varies to a high degree despite the fact that the very object instantiates the same set of properties.
-One subject might turn away from the Epoisses cheese in disgust calling it a palatal impertinence because her sensory experience shows properties that resemble that of excremental odors inside the mouth.
-For the next subject this cheese represents the highest achievement of French dairy production because the experience thereof tells the story of a rich and versatile taste that titillates the palate from intense herbal to exciting bitter nuances.
+One subject might turn away from the Epoisses cheese in disgust, calling it a palatal impertinence because her sensory experience shows properties that resemble those of excremental odours inside the mouth.
+For the next subject, this cheese represents the highest achievement of French dairy production because the experience thereof tells the story of a rich and versatile taste that titillates the palate from intense herbal to exciting bitter nuances.
 All the same, regardless of these multitudinous properties that subjects might instantiate by being in a phenomenal state when experiencing this cheesy external object, the object itself possesses properties that are invariant and entirely different from the phenomenal ones, perhaps consisting just in some mixture of fungus and spices.

 A note on terminology is advisable here because properties of phenomenal states change their names frequently.
-In the debates revolving around phenomenal consciousness it is common to use the etiquette phenomenal properties for properties of
+In the debates revolving around phenomenal consciousness, it is common to use the label of phenomenal properties for properties of experiences and mental or phenomenal states.
+In contrast, Byrne labels the properties of external objects sensible properties and the properties of the experience thereof sensory properties.
+So sensory and sensible properties form a pair of

-&lt;sup>251 Clark (2008), "Phenomenal Properties: Some Models from Psychology and Philosophy," in: Philosophical Issues 18, Interdisciplinary Core Philosophy, pp.406-425, here p.406.
+&lt;sup>258 Clark (2008), "Phenomenal Properties: Some Models from Psychology and Philosophy," in: Philosophical Issues 18, Interdisciplinary Core Philosophy, pp.406-425, especially p.406.

-&lt;sup>252 Rosenthal, Consciousness and Mind, see esp. section 5.I.
-Finally he argues that being conscious involves having an higher-order thought (HOT), also pp.172f.
-So sensory states are conscious if they are accompanied by a higher order thought of the subject that is in such state, see p.145.
-See also Rosen-thal, D. 1991.
+&lt;sup>259 Rosenthal, Consciousness and Mind, see esp. section 5.1.
+In the end, he argues that being conscious involves having a higher-order thought (HOT), also pp.172f.
+So sensory states are conscious if they are accompanied by a higherorder thought of the subject that is in such state; see p.145.
+See also Rosenthal, D. 1991.
 "The Independence of Consciousness and Sensory Quality," in Philosophical Issues 1: Consciousness, ed.
 E. Villanueva (Atascadero, CA: Ridgeview Publishing) and Lycn, W.G.
 1996.
 Consciousness and Experience (Cambridge, MA: Bradford Books/MIT Press).